40843245/markdown-tutorial/full guide.md

 To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab, as shown in the following examples.

-#### **Tip**
+> [!TIP]

-If things don't appear the way you expect, re-check that you've indented the elements in the list four spaces or one tab.
+> If things don't appear the way you expect, re-check that you've indented the elements in the list four spaces or one tab.

 See [example in Adding Elements in Lists](https://www.markdownguide.org/basic-syntax/#adding-elements-in-lists)